DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/10-05 Narrative Tasks.md

 - Also, the way I see it, *important dialogue interactions* should be delivered as feedback for the player's actions and should acknowledge what the player is doing.
 	- Ex: The player encounters a journal table for the first time -> Allister's allies explain the significance of journal tables in Avernoth
 	- Ex: The player enters a new area of Avernoth for the first time -> Allister's allies explain the significance of this area in Avernoth
-	- Ex: The player enters -> Allister's allies explain the significance of this boss in Avernoth
+	- Ex: The player enters a "boss room" for the first time -> Allister's allies explain that "the mana here is more dense" or something
+- The reasoning behind the feedback idea comes from a video I watched from Masahiro Sakurai, where he explains that action games should always have some type of feedback for button presses.
+I think the same type of reasoning can be applied in this scenario.

 #### Fluff Dialogue